cldeluna/port_selfservice_fantasy/README.md

 - If there is an LLDP/CDP Neighbor that is not a phone do not make any changes
 - If the selected vlan is in the "critical vlan" list, do not make any changes
 - if the Device cannot be found with 100% certainty, do not make any changes
+- How do you handle documenting the change?
+Automatically open a CR?
+Automatically close it?

 ### 4. System Requirements